trisstann-design/Livekit-agent/README.md

 2. **Remove the git tracking test**: Delete the "Check files not tracked in git" step from `.github/workflows/tests.yml` since you'll now want this file to be tracked.
 These are just there for development purposes in the template repo itself.

-3. **Add your own repository secrets**: You must [add secrets](https://docs.github.com/en/actions/how-tos/writing-workflows/choosing-what-your-workflow-does/using-secrets-in-github-actions) for `OPENAI_API_KEY` or your other LLM provider so that the tests can run in CI.
+3. **Add your own repository secrets**: You must [add secrets](https://docs.github.com/en/actions/how-tos/writing-workflows/choosing-what-your-workflow-does/using-secrets-in-github-actions) for `LIVEKIT_URL`, `LIVEKIT_API_KEY`, and `LIVEKIT_API_SECRET` so that the tests can run in CI.

 ## Deploying to production

 This project is production-ready and includes a working `Dockerfile`.
 To deploy it to LiveKit Cloud or another environment, see the [deploying to production](https://docs.livekit.io/agents/ops/deployment/) guide.

+## Self-hosted LiveKit

+You can also self-host LiveKit instead of using LiveKit Cloud.
+See the [self-hosting](https://docs.livekit.io/home/self-hosting/) guide for more information.
+If you choose to self-host, you'll need to also use [model plugins](https://docs.livekit.io/agents/models/#plugins) instead of LiveKit Inference and will need to remove the [LiveKit Cloud noise cancellation](https://docs.livekit.io/home/cloud/noise-cancellation/) plugin.

 ## License